-Just like home warranties that can be transferred from seller to buyer, home improvements can give sellers an edge in the competitive real estate market.
-Even small-scale home improvement projects can bring you closer to the greatest possible return on your investment.
-In fact, Zonda's 2022 Cost vs. Value report states that the average return on investment after home improvements is 58.93%.
+Home warranties can be transferred from seller to buyer, but home improvements can also give sellers an edge in the competitive real estate market.
+Even small-scale home improvement projects will bring you closer to the highest possible return on your investment.
+Zonda's 2022 Cost vs. Value report states that the average return on investment after home improvements is 58.93%.

 1. Add a Fresh Coat of Paint

 First impressions matter.
-Whether you're just repainting or using a brand new color, any prospective buyer will appreciate walking into a beautifully painted home.
-Painting your home is a cost-effective DIY improvement project that gives your house a new look and increases its value.
+Whether you're just repainting or trying a brand new color, any prospective buyer will appreciate walking into a elegantly painted home.
+This budget-friendly DIY improvement project gives your house a new look and increases its value.

 Tip: Before painting, clean and prep your walls, tape the edges and doorways, and apply a few even coats of paint.

 Updating your light fixtures is a simple yet effective way of making your house more attractive to prospective buyers.
 A clean, modern fixture that delivers good light has the potential to elevate a space.

 You can also improve the general lighting of your home by cleaning skylights, opening windows, and switching to lighter curtains.

 Reorganizing your closet isn't only about neatly arranging your clothes but also repairing damage, repainting, and fixing any unstable shelves or jammed drawers.
 Maximizing your closet space is always a good idea, and a good-looking closet may even motivate buyers to take the plunge and purchase your house.

 Tip: If your closet is on the smaller side, add a few hooks inside for extra hanging storage.